home-assistant/home-assistant.io/source/_includes/common-tasks/data_disk.md

 3. Make sure system 2 is up and running an has the required version of operating system installed.
 4. Make sure system 2 has completed the basic [onboarding](/getting-started/onboarding/) steps, including the last steps where devices are discovered automatically.
 5. Plug the external disk into system 2 and go to the **Settings** > **System**.
 Select the three dots menu, and **Restart Home Assistant** > **Reboot system**.
-   **Result**: After reboot, a repair issue is displayed **Multiple data disks detected**.
+   **Result**: A repair issue is displayed **Multiple data disks detected**.
    - The repair issue comes up because system 2 now sees two file systems with an identical name.
-After a reboot, there is a name conflict and it is undefined which file system should be used.
+During a reboot, there is a name conflict and it is undefined which file system should be used.
 This can lead to system instabilities.
 6. Open the repair issue and choose one of the options:
    - Select **Use the detected data disk instead of the current system**.
      - This will override the current file system of system 2 and use your external data disk instead.